JamesDTaylor/JamesDTaylor.github.io/README.md

 # Github Pages

-## This is my public github site where I showcase Kaggle projects that I am currently working on:
+## This is my public github site where I showcase Kaggle projects that I am currently working on
-### My aim is to showcase my python skills for data science as and when I learn them and my focus will be on the following:
+#### My aim is to showcase my python skills for data science as and when I learn them and my focus will be on the following:

 Languages | Concepts
 --------- | ---------